lancehunt/browserapp/README.md

 # BrowserApp #
+This is a boilerplate project for starting a new browser-based application using a variety of tools including:

+  * RequireJs / r.js
+  * KnockoutJs
+  * Socket.io
+  * Jasmine
+  * NodeJs
+  * LessJs
+  * JSLint
+  * etc.

+This repo uses Powershell and PSake as the build tool.

 ## Running the Project ##
 To immediately run the project use the run command from the root of the site: